tewhatuora/air-fhir-ig/input/pagecontent/immunusationUpdateMessage.md

 #### Business Rules

 1. Requests which specify a processing flag value of 'D' in the bundle *meta.tag[0].code* element should be treated as debug messages.
 The server must ensure that processing these messages results in no change to production data.
+They server should return a success response to indicate that it is healthy, and failure  response to indicate that it is unhealthy
+2. If the ID of the Immunisation resource matches an ID held in the receiving  system then the message should be treated as an update rather than a create.
+This should be regarded as a full update rather than a delta, so the existing Immunisation record should be replaced with the Immunisation resource  in the request

 #### Responses Codes